module-federation/aegis-host/README.md

 ### Importing your own repo

+Two options are available here: Easy Button or DIY.

+#### EASY BUTTON

+Click [here](https://module-federation/aegis-application/generate), to generate the scaffolding for building a federated application with Aegis.

+#### DIY

 To import your own models, update the `webpack/remote-entries.js` to point to your remoteEntry.js file and change owner, repo, filedir, and branch accordingly, if using GitHub as a remote.
 You must specify these same attributes in your repo, only in webpack.config.js [publicPath as URL params](https://github.com/module-federation/MicroLib-Example/blob/master/webpack.config.js).
 Also from microlib-example, you'll need the same version of webpack and the [extensions in the webpack dir](https://github.com/module-federation/MicroLib-Example/tree/master/webpack).

 ### Installation